seasketch/geoprocessing/website/docs/tutorials/extraParams.md

 }
 ```

-## Writing stories with extraParams
+## Writing smoke tests with extraParams

 Default smoke tests typically don't pass extraParams to the preprocessing or geoprocessing function but they can.
 Just know that each smoke test can only output results for one configuration of extraParams.
 And storybook can only load results for one smoke test run.
 This means that in order to test multiple variations of extraParams, you will need to create multiple smoke tests.
 You could even write multiple smoke tests that each write out results all in one file.